Anhad04/Daily_Diary/README.md

 Welcome to my daily diary documenting my journey through cybersecurity.
 This repository serves as a record of my daily learnings, challenges, and insights in the field of cybersecurity.
 I hope it provides valuable insights and resources for fellow enthusiasts and professionals alike.

-## Days 1-25

-### Day 1: Introduction to Cybersecurity Basics
+### Day 1
-- Explored fundamental concepts such as confidentiality, integrity, and availability (CIA).
-- Started reading "Introduction to Cybersecurity" by XYZ.
+- Introduction to Cyber Security.
+- Introduction to Kali Linux Operating System

-### Day 2: Setting Up Virtual Lab Environment
+### Day 2
-- Installed VirtualBox and created virtual machines for testing purposes.
+- Installed Vmware and created virtual machines for testing purposes.
 - Explored various Linux distributions suitable for cybersecurity tasks.

-### Day 3: Basic Network Security Concepts
+### Day 3
-- Learned about TCP/IP protocols and common network vulnerabilities.
+- Learned about exploitation.
-- Implemented basic firewall rules on virtual machines.
+- Implemented basic tools like maltego, metasploit.

-### Day 4: Introduction to Cryptography
+### Day 4
-- Studied symmetric and asymmetric encryption algorithms.
+- Studied basics of finding vulnerabilities and learned Price tempring.
-- Implemented a basic encryption-decryption script in Python.
+- Implemented Price tempring on e-commerce sites.

-### Day 5: Malware Analysis Techniques
+### Day 5
-- Analyzed a sample malware using basic static analysis techniques.
-- Explored malware sandboxing tools for dynamic analysis.
+- Solving Try Hack Me labs (Linux Fundamentals).
+- Hashing basics lab solved (Crack The Hash).

-### Day 6: Web Application Security Fundamentals
+### Day 6
-- Learned about OWASP Top 10 vulnerabilities.
-- Explored tools like Burp Suite for web application testing.
+- CTF - Pickle Rick.

-### Day 7: Incident Response Planning
+### Day 7
-- Studied the phases of incident response: preparation, detection, containment, eradication, and recovery.
-- Drafted an incident response plan template.
+- CTF - Mr. Robot

-### Day 8: Wireless Security
+### Day 8
-- Explored common Wi-Fi security protocols (WEP, WPA, WPA2).
-- Conducted a Wi-Fi penetration testing exercise.
+- Cryptography in Cyber Security
+- Applications of Cryptography in Cybersecurity
+- Challenges in Cryptography

 ### Day 9: Threat Intelligence
 - Learned about sources of threat intelligence and its importance in cybersecurity operations.